 Rev. John L Lambert

-Rev. John L Lambert is a substitute teacher in Hamilton County Southeastern School District, Indiana.
-He also serves as a volunteer on staff at Bethel A.M.E.
-Church in Noblesville, IN.
+Rev. John L Lambert is a substitute teacher and serves as a volunteer in church ministry.

 Lambert has a BA in Sociology from Southern Illinois University-Carbondale, a master’s in public administration from U of I Springfield, and a Masters of Divinity from Christian Theological Seminary in Indianapolis, Indiana.

 He was employed in the Illinois State government for 28 years, formed the Illinois Association of Minorities in Government (IAMG) in 1987, then later became its first Executive Director.
 Lambert was elected to the Springfield district #186 School Board in 1980, appointed by the Mayor of the City of Springfield as a member of the Lincoln Library Board of Directors.
 He also Founded Faith Temple African Methodist Episcopal Church in 1984 in Springfield, IL.